neptune-ai/neptune-sklearn/README.md

 # Neptune + scikit-learn integration

-Experiment tracking, model registry, data versioning, and live model monitoring for scikit-learn (sklearn) trained models.
+Experiment tracking for scikit-learn (sklearn) trained models.

 ## What will you get with this integration?

-* Log, display, organize, and compare ML experiments in a single place
+* Log, organize, visualize, and compare ML experiments in a single place
+* Monitor model training live
-* Version, store, manage, and query trained models, and model building metadata
+* Version and query production-ready models and associated metadata (e.g., datasets)
-* Record and monitor model training, evaluation, or production runs live
+* Collaborate with the team and across the organization

 ## What will be logged to Neptune?